-- West Chezzetcook – Chezzetcook is one of many close-knit communities on the Eastern Shore.
+Chezzetcook is one of many close-knit communities on the Eastern Shore.
 It is home to the educational Acadian House Museum (open July 1st to August 31st annually), which was built in 1850 and showcases many Acadian artifacts.
-They also have a tearoom, gift shop and picnic area, making West Chezzetcook an interesting destination for visitors of all ages.
+They also have a tearoom, gift shop and picnic area, making West Chezzetcook a fantastic destination for visitors of all ages.

-- Prospect Area – A daytrip to Prospect might include fishing in the bay, scuba diving the clear waters, exploring tiny fishing villages, visiting SS Atlantic Heritage Park and Interpretation Centre, bouldering granite rocks and kayaking hidden inlets with East Coast Outfitters or Great E.A.R.T.H.
+A day-trip to Prospect might include fishing in the bay, scuba diving the clear waters, exploring tiny fishing villages, visiting SS Atlantic Heritage Park and Interpretation Centre, bouldering granite rocks and kayaking hidden inlets with East Coast Outfitters or Great E.A.R.T.H.
 Expeditions.
-With so much to do, you’ll be sure to find adventure in Prospect!